hackerkid/fall-2016/communities/conu-hackers/community-assessment.md

 - The group started from 0 members in late 2014.

 ### Resources
 - The resources available to people in the community are average.
-The community is provided with articles about new and relevant topics in tech.
+The community is provided with articles from the tech community at large (outside of HackConcordia) about new and relevant topics in tech.
 - Utilizing the GitHub organization page to provide online tutorials, articles, and much more is an objective.
 - Without a permanent space, the community is unable to hold office hours and therefore communicates mainly through online messaging (e-mails, Facebook chat, Facebook group, etc.)
 - ConUHacks, the annual Concordia hackathon, is hosted in January for students to come together and collaborate on projects.